jhdcruz/kipher/README.md

 import java.security.Provider
 import java.security.Security

-class Main {
 fun main() {
     // must be declared only once before using any library functions
     // or at the beginning of the app's main method or such. val provider: Provider = Security.getProvider("SunJCE")
     KipherProvider.provider = provider

     val encryptionUtils = GcmEncryption()
     // and so on, so forth
-    }
 }
 ```